Green Spice Coral Bells

 Heuchera americana 'Green Spice'Item #1866 USDA Hardiness Zone: 4 - 8

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Foliage clumps 8-10 in. tall, 16 in. wide.
-Flower stems to 24-28 in. tall.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Foliage reaches 8 to 10 in. tall, 16 in. wide; flowers 24 to 28 in. tall.

 - History & LoreHistory:This native Heuchera is known as rock geranium, alum root and American sanicle.
 It is found over most of the eastern states from the Canadian border to the Gulf Coast.
 This cultivar was developed by Terra Nova Nurseries in Oregon.Lore:Native Americans used these thick roots for a medicinal by drying and then pounding them into a wound dressing, hence the common name, alum root.